 that is transmitted in response to receiving an ML probe request

-and that includes Basic Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) of the targeted AP MLD
+and that includes a Basic Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) of the targeted AP MLD

+(#6449) NOTE: If the requested AP is the AP affiliated with the same AP MLD as the nontransmitted BSSID, the Basic Multi-Link element is included in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID of Multiple BSSID element carried in ML probe response.

-If an AP that is affiliated with an AP MLD receives an ML probe request from a non-AP STA requesting complete profile, it shall respond with an ML probe response, which is a Probe Response frame that includes a Basic Multi-Link element with a per-STA profile with complete profile for each of the APs that are affiliated with the targeted AP MLD and that are requested by the ML probe request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
+If an AP affiliated with an AP MLD is not in a multiple BSSID set or the AP corresponds to a transmitted BSSID in a multiple BSSID set, and the AP receives an ML probe request from a non-AP STA requesting complete profile, it shall respond with an ML probe response, which is a Probe Response frame that includes a Basic Multi-Link element with a per-STA profile with complete profile for each of the APs that are affiliated with the targeted AP MLD and that are requested by the ML probe request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
 If it receives an ML probe request from a non-AP STA requesting partial profile, it shall respond with an ML probe response that includes a Basic Multi-Link element with a per-STA profile with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated with the targeted AP MLD and that are requested by the ML probe request, unless the elements requested are not part of the complete profile for each of the APs and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).

+(#6449) If an AP corresponding to a nontransmitted BSSID that is affiliated with an AP MLD receives an ML probe request from a non-AP STA requesting complete information, the transmitted BSSID of the same multiple BSSID set as the AP shall respond with an ML probe response, which is a Probe Response frame that includes a Multiple BSSID element with a nontransmitted BSSID profile (corresponding to the AP) which carries a Basic Multi-Link element with complete information for each of the APs that are affiliated with the same AP MLD as the AP and that are requested by the ML probe request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
+If it receives an ML probe request from a non-AP STA requesting partial information, the transmitted BSSID of the same multiple BSSID set as the AP shall respond with an ML probe response that includes a Multiple BSSID element with a nontransmitted BSSID profile which carries a Basic Multi-Link element with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated with the same AP MLD as the AP and that are requested by the ML probe request, unless the elements requested are not part of the complete information for each of the APs and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).